-HOW TO ENJOY YOUR FRESH CAUGHT OREGON DUNGENESS CRAB
+HOW TO ENJOY YOUR FRESHLY CAUGHT OREGON DUNGENESS CRAB

 ENJOY THE SLOW PACE AND SOCIAL NATURE OF A CRAB FEAST

 Have bowls ready for shells and artichoke leaves.
 And keep plenty of napkins nearby.
 Crab dinner is slow and determined and social.
 It takes time to eat.
 Especially when you procure more than your crowd can consume.
-Now it’s time for picking, chatting and sipping.
+Now it’s time for picking, chatting, and sipping.
 Crab meat keeps for days and can be used in a million different ways.
-Classic in our house are toasted open-faced crab sandwiches, crab quesadillas or crab omelettes.
-Yes please.
+Classic in our house is toasted open-faced crab sandwiches, crab quesadillas, or crab omelets.
+Yes, please.
 How do you enjoy your crab?

-Crab techniques, baits, boxes and recipes are all highly personal and oft contested.
+Crab techniques, baits, boxes, and recipes are all highly personal and oft contested.
 Have a different way?
 Please share in the comments below.
-Read here for limits, regulations and license information in the State of Oregon.
+Read here for up-to-date limits, regulations, and license information in the State of Oregon.

 As of December 2019:

-Daily limit of Dungeness crabs is 12 per person at 5 3/4″
+Daily limit for Dungeness crabs is 12 per person, minimum size of 5 3/4″

-- Bays, estuaries, beaches, tide pools, piers and jetties open all year.
+- Bays, beaches, estuaries, tide pools, piers, and jetties are open all year, 24 hours a day.

-- Can only use crab rings, pots, or baited lines (Limited to 3 rings, pots or lines per person); or by hand, dip net, or rake.
+- May be taken using crab rings, baited lines, or pots (limited to 3 ring/lines/pots total per person); by hand, dip net, or rake.